fantasycalendar/FoundryVTT-ItemPiles/README.md

 - **Item type attribute:** This setting defines the attribute path for determining where the item types live.
 In D&D5e, it's just `type` because the type is defined directly in `item.data.type`, because each item distinguishes its type with that attribute.

 - **Item type filters:** Here you can configure what item types are ignored and not listed in the item pile dialogs.
-For example, in D&D5e we probably don't want to show spells, feats, and classes, so you'd put `spell, feat, class`.
+For example, in D&D5e you probably don't want to show spells, feats, and classes, so you'd put `spell, feat, class`.

 - **Auto-delete empty piles:** This causes item piles to delete themselves once they run out of items.
 This can be overridden on individual item piles.